-On May 11, 2021, after the end of the period covered by this Quarterly Report on Form 10-Q, we completed our initial public offering, (our "IPO"), in which we issued and sold 8,825,000 shares of common stock, \$0.0001 par value per share, at a price to the public of \$17.00 per share.
-The offer and sale of the shares in the IPO was registered under the Securities Act pursuant to registration statements on Form S-1 (333-255316) was filed with the SEC on May 3, 2021 and declared effect on May 6, 2021.
+On May 11, 2021, we completed our initial public offering, (our "IPO"), in which we issued and sold 8,825,000 shares of common stock, \$0.0001 par value per share, at a price to the public of \$17.00 per share.
+The offer and sale of the shares in the IPO was registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-255316) that was filed with the SEC on May 3, 2021 and declared effective on May 6, 2021.
 The underwriters of the offering were Morgan Stanley & Co.
 LLC, SVB Leerink LLC, Evercore Group L.L.C. and Guggenheim Securities, LLC.
-Our IPO commenced on May 7, 2021 and terminated without the sale of 1,323,750 shares registered for potential issuance upon exercise of the underwriters' option to purchase additional shares.
+Our IPO commenced on May 7, 2021.

-We raised approximately \$139.5 million in net proceeds after deducting underwriting discounts and commissions of \$10.5 million, but before deducting other offering expenses of approximately \$2.8 million payable by us.
+We raised approximately \$137.2 million in net proceeds after deducting underwriting discounts and commissions of \$10.5 million and other offering expenses of approximately \$2.4 million payable by us.
 No underwriting discounts and commissions or offering expenses were paid directly or indirectly to any of our directors or officers (or their affiliates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.